 Take a train to Gosford Station, then a bus to the intersection of the Pacific Highway and The Avenue.
 From there, walk down The Avenue to the centre.

 Visitors can only have one visit per day, unless there are special circumstances.
-Visitors who have business with detainees (such as solicitors, non-government organisations, juvenile justice officers) must fax the centre on (02) 4340 3861, with a proposed listing date, time, purpose of visit and contact number.
+Visitors who have business with detainees (such as solicitors, non-government organisations, juvenile justice officers) must call the centre on (02) 4340 3800, with a proposed listing date, time, purpose of visit and contact number.

-The centre has one full time Chaplain, who provides religious and spiritual support to young people in custody.
+The centre has a Chaplain who provides religious and spiritual support to young people in custody.
 The centre can also arrange for young people from non-Christian faiths, including Islam and Buddhism, to receive religious support and counselling.